All Episodes

 This is the professor of feminist economics at the University of Southern Maine.

-And she says federal debts are paid off by treasury clerks making a few clicks on computer keyboards.
+And she says, Federal debts are paid off by Treasury clerks making a few clicks on computer keyboards.

-So don't worry, we're not Zimbabwe, we're not Zimbabwe where we have to tr to print trillion dollar bills and you and you take your wheelbarrow uh of trillion dollar bills with you when you go to the grocery store to buy a quarter milk.
+We're not Zimbabwe where we have to print trillion-dollar bills and you take your wheelbarrow of trillion-dollar bills with you when you go to the grocery store to buy a quart of milk.

 We're not Zimbabwe.